What I Sacrificed and Gained by Following My Calling to Become a Tarot Reader

 If success were measured by how well we align with our inner calling, I would be right up there in the eyes of the world.
-As it is, my choice of profession as a Tarot reader instead often leads to me being more or less quietly excluded/ostracized or sometimes even publicly ridiculed and told that I take advantage of gullible and psychologically vulnerable people.
-The majority of people do not live in a spiritual reality but rather in the dark third dimension alone and their idea of the Tarot is whatever has been served up by media or charlatans working sloppy thinking to their advantage.
-Because why think for yourself, right?
+As it is, my choice of profession as a Tarot reader instead often leads to me being more or less quietly excluded/ostracized.
+Sometimes I am publicly ridiculed and told that I take advantage of gullible and psychologically vulnerable people.

 Growing up, more than anything I wanted to be respected for my intelligence.
-I come from a long line of more or less autistic ancestors, psychics and HSP’s, and the best way for members of my bloodline to ‘pass’ was to find an intellectual pursuit that we could excel at.
+I come from a long line of more or less autistic ancestors, psychics and HSPs, and the best way for members of my bloodline to ‘pass’ was to find an intellectual pursuit that we could excel at.
 For my mother it was languages – she was fluent in seven of them and for my father it was mathematics.
 He gained a scholarship to study at Sorbonne and became an inventor in the field of optic lens design.

-For me it was more of a struggle.
+For me, it was more of a struggle.
 I did well at school thanks to being a fast learner but I certainly wasn’t a genius at any of the academic topics, nor did I have an overwhelming passion for any of them.

-At age 15, I came across my first Tarot deck, a card board cutout from a health magazine (Majors only.)
+At age 15, I came across my first Tarot deck, a cardboard cutout from a health magazine (Majors only.)
 I invited a friend over to ‘have a play’ and had my mind blown by what the Tarot cards showed me.
 She hadn’t told me that her mother had met a new partner.
 Nor did I have any idea that my friend’s new stepfather was abusing her… yet this all transpired in my very first reading.
 To this day, I remember seeing the Emperor and the Devil next to each other and the information flooding in… and back out again through my mouth… with me almost playing the silent witness to what transpired.

-To say that I was spooked was an understatement.
-My friend was in tears and for the first time able to confess.
-This lead to her getting help and the abuse ending.
-But even with knowing how helpful the reading had been, I wouldn’t touch the cards again for many years.
 I didn’t want to turn into some kind of freak.
-Teenage life was hard enough as it was.
+Teenage life was hard enough as it was and I already struggled with fitting in.
 Of course, Spirit objected.
 That same summer I visited the UK for the first time and upon entering a book shop, the man behind the till turned toward me, froze and said ‘You will be a Tarot reader one day‘… I turned around and walked back out.
-I mean, what the actual fuck?!
+I mean, what the actual…?!

-My road to recovery both physically and mentally (like many HSP’s I suffered from anxiety and depression most of my life) has been a long and winding road but it is what had to happen for me to shed my intellectual pride and take on the mantle of the High Priestess.
+My road to recovery both physically and mentally (like many HSP I suffered from anxiety and depression most of my life) has been a long and winding road but it is what had to happen for me to shed my intellectual pride and take on the mantle of the High Priestess.
 Healing miracles happened, confirming I was on the right path.
 I reconnected with the Tarot shortly after my first divorce, around the time of my first Saturn return and found that I couldn’t put the cards down.
 In my mid 30’s I finally embarked on serious studies.

 And I wouldn’t give it up for all the gold or worldly success in the world.